 The first step you should take in filing a dispute is sending a dispute letter to the credit bureaus.

 Legally, the bureaus are obligated to respond to your dispute within a 30 day period.

 The government requires that the bureaus keep documents and information backing up their credit report entries.

-If the credit bureaus are unable to find the proper documentation to validate the negative item on your credit report, they are then required to remove it.
+If you file a credit dispute and the credit bureau(s) are unable to find the proper documentation to validate the negative item on your credit report, they are then required to remove it.

 If the Letter Doesn’t Work

 In most cases, a dispute letter should take care of the problem at hand.
 If for some reason you have not received a response to your dispute letter, a letter of goodwill is another step you can take.